cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 This function creates the mock and returns two new objects:

-* The mock controller so that the `.Finish()` method can be called within the test itself.
+* The mock controller, so that the `.Finish()` method can be called within the test itself.
 This is the function that will verify the call expectations placed on the mocks.
 * The mocked bank escrow.
-It is the instance on which you place the call expectations.
+This is the instance on which you place the call expectations.

 Both objects will be used from the tests proper.

-Do the same for [_reject_](https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/x/checkers/keeper/msg_server_reject_game_test.go#L17-L32)
+Do the same for [_reject_](https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/x/checkers/keeper/msg_server_reject_game_test.go#L17-L32).

 ### Adjust the unit tests

-With these changes, you need to adjust many unit tests for _play_, _reject_ and _forfeit_.
+With these changes, you need to adjust many unit tests for _play_, _reject_, and _forfeit_.
 For many, you may only want to make the tests pass again without checking any meaningful bank call expectations.
 There are different situations:

 1. The mocked bank is not called.
 So you do not add any expectation, and still call the controller: